AdobeDocs/support-resources.en/help/data-sheets/unified-holiday-readiness.md

 Before you hit **[!UICONTROL Send]**, make sure that your emails look and perform exactly as intended.

-* Marketo offers multiple ways to test an email's appearance to make sure it looks exactly the way you envisioned it.
+* Marketo offers multiple ways to test an email's appearance.
+Use these to make sure it looks exactly the way you envisioned it.
     * Use the **[!UICONTROL Preview]** function to make sure that your dynamic content and tokens are rendered correctly by previewing by segmentation or individual leads.
 See the [Preview an Email with Dynamic Content](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/email-marketing/general/functions-in-the-editor/preview-an-email-with-dynamic-content) article.
     * Send a direct email to your test records quickly and easily to see how your email appears on different clients/devices.
 See the [Run a Single Flow Step from a Smart List](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/core-marketo-concepts/smart-lists-and-static-lists/using-smart-lists/run-a-single-flow-step-from-a-smart-list) article.
     * For [!DNL Litmus] users, it's now easier than ever to integrate your account and initiate rendering tests directly from the email editor.
 See the [Test Email Rendering with [!DNL Litmus]](https://experienceleague.adobe.com/en/docs/marketo/using/product-docs/email-marketing/email-designer/test-email-rendering) article.